When you schedule a campaign to run in the background using cron

-- perform advanced searches on subscribers using any of their available fields
+- Perform advanced searches on subscribers using any of their available fields and tags.

-- preview and export the results to spreadsheets like Excel, CALC.
+- Preview and export the results to spreadsheets like Excel, CALC/LibreOffice.

-- create filtered lists (sub-lists) based on the search results.
+- Create filtered lists (sub-lists or list segments) based on the search results.
 The parent lists remain intact.

-- Create filters that you can save, refine and use in your mailings
+- Create filters that you can save, edit, refine and use in your campaigns.

 Empty, blank filter